• Home

 Step-4

-In case you decide to send the file as an attachment, you can send the file as large as 25 MB from the Google Drive.
-The recipient will receive the file from the sender just as it is sent in normal situation and there will be no mention of google drive on recipient end.
+In case you decide to send the file as an attachment, you can send the file as large as 25 MB from Google Drive.
+The recipient will receive the file from the sender just as it is sent in a normal situation and there will be no mention of google drive on the recipient’s end.

 sharing-drive-files